ilanschnell/bitarray/README.rst

 ``buffer_info()`` -> tuple
-   Return a tuple (address, size, endianness, unused, allocated) giving the memory address of the bitarray's buffer, the buffer size (in bytes), the bit endianness as a string, the number of unused bits within the last byte, and the allocated memory for the buffer (in bytes).
+   Return a tuple (address, size, endianness, unused, allocated) giving the memory address of the bitarray's buffer, the buffer size (in bytes), the bit endianness as a string, the number of unused padding bits within the last byte, and the allocated memory for the buffer (in bytes).

 ``bytereverse()``